 The Pahrump Jail's primary telephone number is (775) 751-7027, and the fax number is (775) 751-4233.

-People incarcerated at the Pahrump Jail are only allowed to receive postcards in the mail.
-Letters and packages are not accepted.
-The postcards should be addressed to:
+People incarcerated at the Pahrump Jail are allowed to receive letters, but they may be opened by staff.
+They should be addressed to:

 INMATE NAME & IN CUSTODY NUMBER